opengauss-mirror/docs/content/en/docs/Developerguide/creating-and-managing-tablespaces.md

 -   Create an object in a tablespace.

-    If you have the  **CREATE**  permission for the tablespace, you can create database objects in the tablespace, such as tables and indexes.
+    If you have the CREATE permission on the tablespace, you can create database objects in the tablespace, such as tables and indexes.

     Take creating a table as an example:

     -   Method 1: Run the following command to create a table in a specified tablespace:

         ```
-        CREATE TABLE foo(i int) TABLESPACE fastspace;
+        openGauss=# CREATE TABLE foo(i int) TABLESPACE fastspace;
         ```

         If the following information is displayed, the table has been created: